jess-miles/nyt-engagement/README.md

 <img src="./images/nyt-engagement_header.jpg" width=100%>

-This analysis uses machine learning to understand the characteristics of New York Times Facebook posts that predict higher engagement.
+In this repository, I used machine learning to understand the characteristics of Facebook content posted by The New York Times that lead to high user engagement.
+The analysis includes Natural Language Processing (NLP) of the post and article metadata as well as categorical features from both the posts and original articles.

-Although my model was not accurate enough to recommend using for prediction of future articles, it was able to determine important keyword and topical themes among high engagement posts.
-My interpretation of how similar topics and keywords might be grouped together is designed to help The New York Times prioritize the type of content to post to Facebook to increase engagement.
+My model was ultimately not accurate enough for me to recommend using it as a "black box" deciding which articles to post to Facebook.
+Instead, I used its coefficients to determine the most important keyword and topics among high versus low engagement posts, then grouped together similar topics and keywords together into themes to form recommendations.
+I believe this approach resulted in  generalized results which are more likely to be useful over time, as compared to focusing on specific high engagement topics which only occur once, such as "the 2016 Presidential Election."

 ## Business Problem

-Modern Americans consume news in multiple formats: printed newspaper, online on websites, and on social media.
-To remain relevant in modern times, news outlets need to be able to engage users on platforms such as Facebook as well as using traditional methods.
-However, what Facebook users engage with more may differ from consumers of print media.
+Modern Americans consume news in multiple formats: printed newspaper, browsing and searching websites online, and on in their social media feed.
+To remain relevant in modern times, news organizations need to be able to engage users on social media platforms such as Facebook as well as using traditional print and web methods.
+However, what Facebook users engage with most may differ from what is run on the front page of the printed paper, so it's prudent to analyze user engagement with Facebook content separately.

-One criterion Facebook's News Feed algorithm uses to prioritize what its users see is amount of engagement (shares, comments, and likes) on a given post.
+One criterion Facebook's News Feed algorithm uses to prioritize what it features prominently to users is the amount of initial engagement (shares, comments, and likes) on a given post.
 Higher prioritization in News Feed may help content be disseminated to a wider audience, some of whom may decide to become subscribers.

 Relevant and important news is not always the most popular, so outlets like The New York Times will likely not want to simply use top predictors of engagement on Facebook to decide what to report on.
-However, understanding what people engage with the most will shed light on what Facebook users care about, and may help The Times decide which articles to prioritize for posting.
-I also modeled how and when posts were made, to shed insights on steps The Times could take to increase engagement on any topic.
+However, understanding what people engage with the most will shed light on what Facebook users care about, and may help The Times decide which articles to prioritize for posting on Facebook.
+I also modeled how and when posts were made, to shed light on steps The Times could take to increase engagement on any topic.

 ## Data
-I started with a [found dataset](https://data.world/martinchek/2012-2016-facebook-posts) of about 48,000 Facebook posts from the New York Times' account covering the time period from late 2012 to late 2016.
-Data included the text in the post, when it was posted, and post type (link, video, or photo).
+I started with a [found dataset](https://data.world/martinchek/2012-2016-facebook-posts) of about 48,000 Facebook posts from The New York Times' account covering the time period from late 2012 to late 2016.
+Data used in the analysis included the text in the post, when it was posted, and post type (link, video, or photo).

-I also used the NYT API to pull all article metadata from this time period, and went through several steps to match the content in the Facebook posts to articles of mutimedia features.
-The NYT API provided additional metadata about the news content, such as topical subjects, article word count, and format (written versus multimedia).
+I also used the [NYT API](https://developer.nytimes.com/apis) to pull all article metadata from this time period, and went through several steps to match the content in the Facebook posts to their original articles and multimedia features.
+The data I retrieved from the NYT API included article headline and abstract as well as metadata such as the news desk the article came from, topical subjects and other entities mentioned in the articles, word count, and format (written versus multimedia).

-Of the original 48,000, I was only able to match about 43,000 because of various differences between post text and links and the current text and links I could pull from the API.
-Therefore, I modeled all posts versus matched posts as two separate data sets.
+Of the original 48,000 Facebook posts, I was only able to match about 43,000 of them to articles.
+There were some challlenges in performing the matching due to differences between FB post text and links and the current article abstract and links; the links in the Facebook posts were often shortened, and even once expanded did not always match directly to a current article.
+Therefore, I modeled the features derived from all Facebook posts as a separate data set from the features derived from matched articles.

 ## Methods

 Engagement metrics included number of comments, shares, and likes/loves.
 Rather than focus on each of these separately, I created a single engagement metric.
-- First, I calculated the percentile for each separate metric
+- First, I calculated the percentile for each separate metric for each post
-- Then, I calculated the mean of percentiles across the three metrics to act as a single engagement metric
+- Then, I calculated the mean of percentiles across the three metrics to act as a single engagement metric for that post
 - For my binary classification problem, posts with mean percentile over 75th were considered "high engagement" and those under 75th were considered "low engagement".
 - I also engineered a multi-class target using the same criteria for "high", but splitting the rest into "low" (below 25th percentile) and "moderate" (25th to 50th percentile).